 JCCBI's priority is to ensure, at all times, the safety and sustainability of all its structures.
 JCCBI judiciously administers its programs for bridges in order to extend their useful life as much as possible.
 To this end, a comprehensive inspection program is in place to monitor the condition of these infrastructures on a continuous basis and establish the intervention priorities.
-In recent years, load capacity studies have been conducted to identify the structural elements on which we should pay particular attention, whether or not they show visible degradation during inspections.
+In recent years, load capacity studies have been undertaken to identify the structural elements which require special attention, whether or not they show visible degradation during inspections.